 50. Empty Boxes

 Please get rid of any empty electronics or other boxes you are storing because you might want to sell the item that came in them.
-Unless you plan to sell it in the downsizing process, ditch those extra boxes.
+Ditch those extra boxes unless you plan to sell the item in the downsizing process.

 Living with Less Stuff

 Phew – that was a big list of things to get rid of to declutter.
 I hope you found this ‘declutter your home checklist’ helpful and also found some insight into how to think more minimalistic.
-Changing your mindset will have the most significant impact as you get ready for your downsize.
+Changing your mindset will significantly impact you as you prepare for your downsize.

 When you choose to live with less and realize it’s not a burden but actually a reliever of stress, it can change your life.